kkerswell/CI_PP1_AnimalCharity/README.md

 * When Adding a h1 to the header, the alignment of both h1 and nav changed to an undesired style.
 I struggled to get the h1 to align left and the nav to align right.
 I then changed both to display inline but the nav was then aligned right next to the h1 on the right side of the page, when I wanted it on the left.
 I overcame this by adding float right to the nav.
 * When hosting page on GitHub pages, the site did not work correctly.
 I had to change all file paths to relative in order for this to work.
 * When re-sizing the "Our Animals" page, the animal-nav element would not centre align and would instead move to the left.
 This placement would move further to left the smaller the screen became.
 I tried different align options in CSS but this did not work.
 I finally obtained an answer by asking in the course's slack community, who advised that I needed to ................

+---

+## Testing

+### HTML Validation

+https://validator.w3.org/ was used to validate HTML.

+### CSS Validation

+https://jigsaw.w3.org/css-validator/ was used to validate CSS.

+### Accessibility

+https://wave.webaim.org/ was used to test accessibility.

+### Performance

+https://developers.google.com/web/tools/lighthouse was used to test performance.

+### Responsiveness

+http://ami.responsivedesign.is was used to test responsiveness.